Push (Bros album)

-Push is the debut album by British pop band Bros and was released on 28 March 1988 on CBS.
+Push is the debut album by British pop band Bros and was released on CBS on 28 March 1988.
 The album peaked at number two in the UK Albums Chart and was certified quadruple platinum in the UK.
-It also achieved worldwide success, reaching number one in 22 countries including New Zealand, Japan (Foreign Chart) and the top ten in Australia and several countries in Europe.
-The album todate is estimated to have sold 12 million copies and was CBS Records biggest debut album in the company history.
-The album also charted on Italy best selling albums of 1988 at number 57.
+It also achieved worldwide success, reaching number one in New Zealand and the top ten in Australia and several countries in Europe.

 In late 2013, a 25th anniversary 3-CD remastered and expanded edition of Push was released on the Cherry Pop record label, a subsidiary of Cherry Red Records.
-The song "Silent Night", originally released as a double A-side single with "Cat Among the Pigeons", was included on the expanded edition, as well as B-sides and remixes from the five singles that were released from the album.
+The cover of the Christmas carol "Silent Night", originally released as a double A-side single with "Cat Among the Pigeons", was included on the expanded edition, as well as B-sides and remixes from the five singles that were released from the album.